Enterprise-CMCS/amazon-ecs-run-task/README.md

         task-definition: task-definition.json
         cluster: my-cluster
         count: 1
+        subnets: subnet-1, subnet-2, subnet-3
+        security-groups: sg-1, sg-2
         started-by: github-actions-${{ github.actor }}
         wait-for-finish: true
 ```

+`security-groups` and `subnets` can be single values or comma separated lists, such as in the example above.
 See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.

 ### Task definition file